Employment Opportunities

 Reports to: Immigrant Rights and Empowerment Program Manager

-Organization: Street Level Health Project is an Oakland-based non-profit organization dedicated to improving the health and well-being of underserved, urban, immigrant communities in the Bay Area.
-We prioritize a holistic health framework that provides direct services to empower low-wage workers to access and advocate for resources that strengthen communities.
+Street Level Health Project is an Oakland-based non-profit organization dedicated to improving the health and well-being of underserved, urban, immigrant communities in the Bay Area.
+Street Level is “a safety net of the safety net.”
+It serves as a point of entry to accessing health and other services for those most often overlooked and neglected, namely the uninsured, underinsured, low-wage workers, and the recently arrived.

 • Leadership development and grassroots organizing skills that empower workers to be active participants in impacting policies that directly affect the lives of day laborers.